 Updated Sept 2019 to include new photos.

 Why fermented raw seeds for dogs?
-To reduce phytic acid and make the nutrients and benefits the seeds have to offer more bioavailable.
+To reduce phytic acid and make the nutrients and benefits the seeds have to offer more bioavailable, while also providing canine gut-friendly bacteria.

-Raw Fact: Whey that is derived from kefir doesn’t contain notable levels of lactose.
-This is because 99% of it was used in the fermentation of the kefir.
+Whey Fact: Whey that is derived from kefir doesn’t contain notable levels of lactose.
+This is because approximately 99% of it was used in the fermentation of the kefir.

-Some Scientific Background to Raw Pumpkin Seeds and Worms
+Scientific Background to Raw Pumpkin Seeds and De-Worming

-In the US, people like to ask to see studies that prove a holistic method of treating or preventing something actually works.
-It is a common practice in Germany for humans to deworm themselves via raw pumpkin seeds.
+It is not as common practice in the US to reach for holistic and homeopathic protocols over conventional methods as in other parts of the world.
+Often people like to see studies that prove a holistic or homeopathic method of treating or preventing something works, so I have linked a study a little further along about the effectiveness of pumpkin seed extract and de-worming.
+Anecdotal Note: It is a common practice in Germany for humans to deworm themselves via raw pumpkin seeds.
 This trickled over to livestock and then eventually to other animals such as the domesticated dog.
 Pumpkin seeds contain the amino acid Cucurbitacin.
 Cucurbitacin eliminates intestinal bugs by acting as a dewormer.
 This study published in 2016 by Maciej Grzybek concluded pumpkin seed extracts are effective.
 Particularly note references 22,23,& 24.

-Raw sunflower seeds offer dogs magnesium, manganese, phosphorus, selenium, and vitamins B1, B3, & B6.
+Fermented raw sunflower seeds offer dogs micro-boosts of magnesium, manganese, selenium, and vitamins B1, B3, & B6.
 Sunflower seeds are high in vitamin E and offer immune support, heart support, and are a natural anti-inflammatory.
 The benefits that sunflower seeds hold are why sunflower seed oil is a commonly found addition to commercially made BARF premade grinds.

-Raw pumpkin seeds offer dogs protein, amino acids, fiber, iron, copper, phosphorus and magnesium, calcium, zinc, potassium, folic acid, and niacin plus the above mentioned antiparasitic benefits.
+Fermented raw pumpkin seeds offer dogs micro-boosts of amino acids, fiber, iron, copper, magnesium, calcium, zinc, potassium, folic acid, and niacin plus the above mentioned antiparasitic benefits.

 How To Ferment Seeds with Kefir Whey